Mayuramipara94/samplePod/README.md

 ## Example

     To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+iOS 10.0+ | Xcode 10.0+ | Swift 4.2+

 ## Installation